 Jupiter’s moons are… well, different from what we are used to.
 In total Jupiter has a whopping 69 total satellites.
 No, these satellites don’t allow you to watch football while on the gas giant.
 These satellites are natural and most are extremely small (around 6 miles wide at most).
 The satellites are more than likely space debris and rocks that have gotten caught in Jupiter’s orbit.

-Jupiter does have 4 large moons, what are collectively called “Galilean moons” because they were discovered by Galileo Galili in the early 1600’s.
+Jupiter does have 4 large moons, which are collectively called “Galilean moons” because they were discovered by Galileo Galili in the early 1600s.
 The names of the Galilean moons are Io, Europa, Ganymede, and Callisto.
-Each of these moons is incredibly unique and are very distinct.
+Each of these moons is incredibly unique and very distinct.
 Io is essentially a volcanic moon that is covered in sulfur.
 The pull from Jupiter actually gives Io a volcanic tide.
 Ganymede is the biggest moon Jupiter has (it is actually bigger than the planet Mercury), and actually has a magnetic field surrounding it.
 Callisto is covered in small craters, leaving astronomers to believe that it has been hit by space debris many times.
 Lastly, Europa is essentially a water world.
 The moon is covered in water and ice and has over twice the amount of water than Earth has.
 Europa is the star of Jupiter’s moons because it has the best chance of having some sort of life on it.

 There are also various other moons that Jupiter has including some inner moons, but we will go over that shortly.

-Missions to Jupiter
+Missions to Jupiter And Its Rings

 Even though we can’t actually land on Jupiter and explore it (hard to land on gas), we have done a few flyby’s that have looked at the planet.
 So far we have had 9 missions that have either flown by Jupiter or have orbited Jupiter.
 The most notable mission (besides Juno and Galileo) is the Voyager mission that gave us our first up-close look at Jupiter in 1979.